dgroomes/my-software/nushell/README.md

   or something, and you can quickly know that you're safe to delete it.
 Refer back to this code: <https://github.com/dgroomes/my-software/blob/64224b151e64db01f068d3d806875a9eeaa9aac1/nushell/scratch.nu#L77>.
 * [ ] Clean up sourcing code (env, core, etc.).
 I had to source Atuin last because ostensibly I'm overwriting hooks in the env/core config.
 Just re-consider this flow.
-* [ ] IN PROGRESS Interactive file selection for context building.
+* [ ] Interactive file selection for context building.
 I love bundling full projects to pass to the LLM but often they are too big and I can't whittle it down.
 I need to go from the reverse direction.
 Start with nothing and layer in files/dirs.
 I think I can identify big chunks quickly enough.
 Interactive flow.
+* [x] DONE (kind of tricky, as always) Fix completions for `brew uninstall `.
+It's not listing installed packages.
+* [ ] Fix completion for `git`.
+I think this was a regression when I deleted my "symlinking completion" Perl script because there is a weird case for `git` completions because they ship with `git-completion.bash` and `git-prompt.sh.
+* [ ] Move completer into own file

 ## Finished Wish List Items